-Are you feeling overwhelmed by the endless list of chores, activities, and commitments in your family life?
-Do you feel you’re carrying the team and no one is pitching in?
+Are you overwhelmed by the endless list of chores, activities, and commitments in your family?
+Do you feel you’re carrying the team, and no one is pitching in?
 If so, the best thing you can do right now is to start a family planning day!

 Staying organized is key to leading a happier, calmer, and more fulfilled life.

-This planner works as a central location where you manage all your home and work activities, allowing you to be more productive.
+This planner works as a central location where you manage all your home and work activities, making you more productive.
 Having a dedicated family planner is the best way to let go of the anxiety of holding so much in your head.

 Updating a paper planner requires entering the information as new commitments show up.
 Still, this is my favorite method.

 A digital planner or app will update your events on different devices allowing the whole family to see changes to upcoming events as they come up.
 Plus, you have the advantage of accessing your calendar from anywhere.
-They are convenient for large families or when both parents have a busy schedule.
+They are convenient for large families or parents with busy schedules.
 If you want a shared calendar, then google calendar (or the apple calendar if you’re an apple raving fan) are powerful tools to keep all your family affairs in

-If you’re ready to give up anxiety, take the reins of your life and run it smoothly, here are some tips for how to go about a family planning day.
+If you’re ready to give up anxiety, take the reins of your life and run it smoothly, here are some tips for going about a family planning day.